 Procedure.
 Participants were tested in a quiet room on campus.
 At the beginning of the experiment, participants were introduced to the machine and were told that the machine was called a blicket detector that activated only when objects that were predetermined to be blickets were placed on it.
 Participants were then informed that their goal was to determine which objects were blickets and which objects were not based on the pattern of activation observed during the experiment.
 Following this introduction, participants were given two pretest trials to ensure that they understood the purpose of the experiment and how the machine worked.
 In one of the pretest trials, one of two objects—which were unrelated to those used during the main experimental phase—activated the machine and was labeled a blicket, whereas the other of the two objects (randomly determined) did not activate the machine.
 All participants (N = 60) extended the blicket label to the correct causal object and thus were included in the main analysis, χ2(1) = 120, p < .00001.

 Following the pretest phase, participants were given four test trials in counterbalanced order using a Latin square.
-The trials used here were identical to those used in previous blicket-detector studies and included the one-cause (1C), two-cause (2C), indirect screening-off (IS), and backwards-blocking (backwards blocking) trials (e.g., Gopnik et al. 2001; Sobel et al., 2004).
+The trials used here were identical to those used in previous blicket-detector studies and included the one-cause (1C), two-cause (2C), indirect screening-off (IS), and BB (BB) trials (e.g., Gopnik et al. 2001; Sobel et al., 2004).
 Similar to previous blicket-detector studies, the 1C and 2C trials served as controls to ensure that participants understood the test events and were on task.
 In the 1C, participants were shown two blocks (A and B) and then observed that block A caused the detector to activate, whereas block B did not.
 Both blocks were then placed together on the machine twice, which caused the detector to activate both times.
 In the 2C trial, block A activated the detector each of the three times it was placed alone on the detector, whereas object B failed to activate the detector the first time it was placed on the machine but then activated the detector the remaining two times it was placed on it.
-In the trial, objects A and B were placed together on the machine twice, which caused the machine to activate both times.
+In the BB trial, objects A and B were placed together on the machine twice, which caused the machine to activate both times.
 Object A was then placed alone on the machine, which once more caused the machine to activate.
-The IS trial was similar to the trial except that object A failed to cause the machine to activate when it was placed on it.
+The IS trial was similar to the BB trial except that object A failed to cause the machine to activate when it was placed on it.
 In each of the four conditions, participants were instructed to rate on a scale that ranged from 0 (definitely not) to 100 (definitely is) how confident they were that each object in the pair was a blicket both before and after a trial for a total of two causal ratings.

 Results